hashicorp/terraform-aws-consul/modules/consul-install/README.md

 a process supervisor that works across a variety of Linux distributions.
 The most popular options are:

 - systemd: available by default on Fedora/RHEL.
-- upstart: available by default on Ubuntu.
+- upstart: available by default on Ubuntu (or does Ubuntu 16 use systemd as well?).
 - supervisord: can be installed separately on most OS's.

 TODO: pick a process supervisor

-### Install the configure-consul script
+### Install the run-consul script

-Install the `configure-consul` script into `/usr/bin` (this directory is configurable, but should be part of `PATH`).
+Install the `run-consul` script into `/usr/bin` (this directory is configurable, but should be part of `PATH`).

-## The configure-consul script
+## The run-consul script

-The `configure-consul` script is meant to be executed when the Consul server is first booting up.
+The `run-consul` script is meant to be executed when the Consul server is first booting up.
 The most common way to do this is to run it from [User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts).

-The `configure-consul` script does the following:
+The `run-consul` script does the following:

 1. [Fill in placeholders in the Consul configuration file](#fill-in-placeholders-in-the-consul-configuration-file)
 1. [Start Consul using a process supervisor](#start-consul-using-a-process-supervisor)